nikic/nikic.github.com/_posts/2012-07-09-A-plea-for-less-XML-configuration-files.markdown

    could not implement some slightly more complex string replacement in it without writing 200 lines of XML.
 I was able to implement those replacements in 5 lines of PHP on the other hand.
  * All the tools you normally use for programming will work.
 E.g. the IDE will be able to provide autocompletion and error analysis.
 One could use phpDocumentor to document the different build targets and options.
-Heck, one could even unit test the building process, if you really wanted to.
+Heck, you could even unit test the building process, if you really wanted to.

 And obviously: XML is a rather verbose language, whereas most programming languages (short of Brainfuck) try to be